stephan-hof/pyrocksdb/docs/api/options.rst

         protected with this checksum type.
 Old table files will still be readable, even though they have different checksum type.
         Can be either ``crc32`` or ``xxhash``.

+    :param block_cache:
+        Control over blocks (user data is stored in a set of blocks, and a block is the unit of reading from disk).

+        If ``None``, rocksdb will automatically create and use an 8MB internal cache.
+        If not ``None`` use the specified cache for blocks.
+In that case it must be an instance of :py:class:`rocksdb.LRUCache`

+    :param block_cache_compressed:
+        If ``None``, rocksdb will not use a compressed block cache.
+        If not ``None`` use the specified cache for compressed blocks.
+In that case it must be an instance of :py:class:`rocksdb.LRUCache`

+    :param filter_policy:
+        If not ``None`` use the specified filter policy to reduce disk reads.
+        A python filter policy must implement the :py:class:`rocksdb.interfaces.FilterPolicy` interface.
+        Recommended is a instance of :py:class:`rocksdb.BloomFilterPolicy`

+    :param bool no_block_cache:
+        Disable block cache.
+If this is set to true, then no block cache should be used, and the block_cache should point to ``None``

+    :param int block_size:
+        If set to ``None`` the rocksdb default of ``4096`` is used.
+        Approximate size of user data packed per block.
+Note that the block size specified here corresponds to uncompressed data.
+The actual size of the unit read from disk may be smaller if compression is enabled.
+This parameter can be changed dynamically.

+    :param int block_size_deviation:
+        If set to ``None`` the rocksdb default of ``10`` is used.
+        This is used to close a block before it reaches the configured 'block_size'.
+If the percentage of free space in the current block is less than this specified number and adding a new record to the block will exceed the configured block size, then this block will be closed and the new record will be written to the next block.

+    :param int block_restart_interval:
+        If set to ``None`` the rocksdb default of ``16`` is used.
+        Number of keys between restart points for delta encoding of keys.
+        This parameter can be changed dynamically.
+Most clients should leave this parameter alone.

+    :param bool whole_key_filtering:
+        If set to ``None`` the rocksdb default of ``True`` is used.
+        If ``True``, place whole keys in the filter (not just prefixes).
+        This must generally be true for gets to be efficient.

 .. py:class:: rocksdb.PlainTableFactory